 - Make use of packaging that students can recycle and bring to school

 Back-to-school season means summer is winding down.
-It’s a great time to hold an event when the weather’s still nice, and people are taking advantage of the last few days of the break before school starts.
+It’s a great time to hold an event when the weather’s still nice and people take advantage of the last few days of the break before school starts.
 This is a great way to gain access to a new customer pool, increasing the reach of people who will discover your business and might be interested in your products or services.

 One way to get involved in your local community is to start a school supply drive.
 This is an opportunity to organically build your business brand, create recognition, and earn the trust of potential customers.
 Find a worthy school or organization in your area and start buzz over social media to help campaign for your activity.

 There are several ways to start a school supply drive:

 - Use your store as a hub where customers and employees can bring school supplies for children who don’t have access to what they need.

 - Set up a donation box in your store where customers can read about your goal and provide a gift to help you reach it.

 - Create a program in which your store donates a set of school supplies to children in need each time customer orders total a certain amount or more.